kingsor/mdwiki/NextSteps-TechBlog.md

 * [Stateless authentication with NancyFx](https://github.com/NancyFx/Nancy/wiki/Stateless-authentication) - This document provides an overview on how to enable stateless authentication in your Nancy application.
 Stateless authentication enables you to inspect each incoming request and, based on information about that request, decide if it should be treated as an authenticated request or not.
 * [Create a RESTful API with authentication using Web API and Jwt](http://www.developerhandbook.com/c-sharp/create-restful-api-authentication-using-web-api-jwt/) (Mar 15, 2016) - The purpose of this tutorial is to develop the beginnings of a Book Store API, using Microsoft Web API with (C#), which authenticates and authorizes each requests, exposes OAuth2 endpoints, and returns data about books and reviews for consumption by the caller.
 The caller in this case will be Postman, a useful utility for querying API’s.
 * [A Beginner’s Guide to JWTs in Java](https://stormpath.com/blog/beginners-guide-jwts-in-java) (Jun 21, 2016) - New to token authentication, OAuth, or JSON Web Tokens?
 This is a great place to start!
+* [How to Create and verify JWTs in Java](https://stormpath.com/blog/jwt-java-create-verify) (Apr 12, 2015) - We recently released an open-source library for JWTs in Java.
+[JJWT](https://github.com/jwtk/jjwt) aims to be the easiest to use and understand library for creating and verifying JSON Web Tokens (JWTs) on the JVM.
+This post will show you how to use it, so any java app can generate, encrypt and decrypt JWTs without much hassle.
 * [Why JWTs Suck as Session Tokens](https://scotch.io/bar-talk/why-jwts-suck-as-session-tokens) (July 11, 2017) - Today I’m here to talk with you about the downsides of using JWTs.
 Specifically, why it’s a bad idea to use JWTs as session tokens for most people.

 ### Sep 21, 2017